 WHOIS information is not updated immediately.
 It could take several hours to update.
-As all of our names are registered at two of the world’s largest registrars -- Enom and UniRegistry -- they regularly update their WHOIS databases.
+As all of our names are registered at one of the world’s largest registrars -- Uniregistry -- they regularly update their WHOIS databases.

-For detailed information on buying a domain name -- including the transfer process, click "Transfer Process" on the left, or above, or click this link: https://philanthropist.com/resources#transfer-process
+For detailed information on buying a domain name -- including the transfer process -- click "Buying a Domain Name" above, or click this link: https://philanthropist.com/resources#buying-a-domain-name.

-After we have received payment confirmation from Escrow.com, we will then transfer the domain name to your own account at the domain’s current registrar, by way of an inter-registrar transfer ("push"), or we will transfer the domain name to Escrow.com's secure holding account (on your behalf), if you finance the name, or if you choose to utilize the Escrow.com Domain Concierge Service to transfer the name.
+After we have received payment confirmation from Escrow.com, we will then transfer the domain name to your own account at Uniregistry, the domain’s current registrar, by way of an inter-registrar transfer ("push"), or we will transfer the domain name to Escrow.com's secure holding account (on your behalf), if you finance the name, or if you choose to utilize the Escrow.com Domain Concierge Service to transfer the name.
 Although domain transfers are a manual process, this should take no more than 24 hours to fully effectuate (after Escrow.com has confirmed receipt of payment).

 Philanthropist.com, Inc. (formerly known as GE Media, Inc.) -- a twenty-two year old South Carolina corporation -- is the legal owner of every domain name listed for sale on our website.
 Currently, Philanthropist.com does not provide brokerage or listing services on behalf of third parties.

 Yes, if you would like us to keep it confidential.
-Otherwise, we will report the sale price to one of the industry's trade publications, such as Ron Jackson's DN Journal -- which has weekly and year to date sales charts -- or to Michael Berkens' The Domains.
+Otherwise, we might report the sale price to one of the industry's trade publications, such as Ron Jackson's DN Journal, which has weekly and year to date sales charts.

-Also, even if you allow us to report the sale price, you can still maintain privacy by purchasing privacy protection for your domain name(s), from Enom.
-At UniRegistry, privacy protection is free).
+Also, even if you allow us to report the sale price, you can still maintain privacy by enabling privacy protection for your domain name(s), at Uniregistry, (where privacy protection is free).
 See this link: https://uniregistry.help/products-en/what-is-privacy-link/